ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 [image22]: ./images_output/loss_valid.png "MSE loss"

-This implementation followed the points of [rubric points](https://review.udacity.com/#!/rubrics/432/view).
+This implementation followed the [rubric points](https://review.udacity.com/#!/rubrics/432/view).
 The details will be explained in the next sections.

 #### My submission includes the required files:
 * [model.py](https://github.com/ttungl/SDC-term1-Behavioral-Cloning/blob/master/model.py) script used to create and train the model.